aiven/devportal/docs/products/kafka/howto/enable-oidc.rst

 Prerequisites
 -------------
 Aiven for Apache Kafka integrates with a wide range of OpenID Connect identity providers (IdPs).
 However, the exact configuration steps can differ based on your chosen IdP.
-Refer to your Identity Provider’s official documentation for specific configuration guidelines.
+Refer to your Identity Provider's official documentation for specific configuration guidelines.

 Before proceeding with the setup, ensure you have: